Representation theory of topological full groups of \'etale groupoids and paradoxicality: Inverse semigroups, groupoids and their -algebras

 We consider the general text by Mark Lawson \cite{MR1694900} for a complete introduction to inverse semigroup theory, and recall the basic notions with references below.
 Recall that a \textit{semigroup} is a set $S$, together with an associative binary operation.
 If additionally it has a unit element, then we say it is a \textit{monoid}.

 \begin{Def} Let $S$ be a semigroup.
-We say $S$ is $inverse$ if there exists a unary operation $\ast:S \rightarrow S$ satisfying the following identities: \begin{enumerate} \item $(s^{*})^{*}=s$. \item $ss^{*}s=s$ and $s^{*}ss^{*}=s^{*}$ for all $s \in S$. \item $ef=fe$ for all idempotents $e,f \in S$. \end{enumerate} An element $e \in S$ satisfying $e^{2}=e$ is called an \textit{idempotent}, and the set of idempotents is denoted $E(S)$ -- in an inverse semigroup this is a (commutative) subsemigroup.
-Inverse semigroups also carry a natural partial order, one induced from the subsemigroup of idempotents. \end{Def} \begin{Def} Two elements $s$ and $t$ in an inverse semigroup $S$ (with zero) are \textit{compatible} if $st$ and $st$ are elements of $E(S)$, and \textit{orthogonal} if $s^{*}t=st^{*}=0$.
+We say $S$ is $inverse$ if there exists a unary operation $\ast:S \rightarrow S$ satisfying the following identities: \begin{enumerate} \item $(s^{*})^{*}=s$. \item $s*$ is the unique element satisfyung $ss^{*}s=s$ and $s^{*}ss^{*}=s^{*}$ for all $s \in S$ \item $ef=fe$ for all idempotents $e,f \in S$. \end{enumerate} An element $e \in S$ satisfying $e^{2}=e$ is called an \textit{idempotent}, and the set of idempotents is denoted $E(S)$ -- in an inverse semigroup this is a (commutative) subsemigroup.
+Inverse semigroups also carry a natural partial order by setting $e\leq f$ iff $ef = e$. \end{Def} \begin{Def} Two elements $s$ and $t$ in an inverse semigroup $S$ (with zero) are \textit{compatible} if $s^*t$ and $st^*$ are elements of $E(S)$, and \textit{orthogonal} if $s^{*}t=st^{*}=0$.
 A finite set of elements $F \subset S$ is a compatible (resp. orthogonal) set if each pair of elements $s,t\in F$ are compatible (resp. orthogonal). \end{Def}

 A fundamental example of such an object is the \textit{symmetric inverse monoid} on any set $X$, denoted by $I(X)$.
 This is defined equipping the collection of all partial bijections of $X$ to itself equipped the composition defined on common intersections.
 The Wagner--Preston theorem (Section 1.5, Theorem 1 in \cite{MR1694900}), the analogue of Cayley's theorem for inverse semigroups, says that every abstract inverse semigroup can be realised as a subsemigroup of $I(X)$ for some set $X$.
 The natural order, $s \leqslant t$ then says that $t$ extends $s$ on a larger domain, and the compatibility condition says that $s$ and $t$ agree on the intersection of their domain, and that their inverses agree on the intersection of their ranges.